Combs, Causality and Contractions in Atomic Markov Categories: Introduction

 \paragraph{Contributions}

 This work is a shared refinement of three different developments \cite{HoughtonLarsen2021,Hefford2022,Fritz2023a}.
-The major starting point is \cite{HoughtonLarsen2021}, where the author develops a theory of causality and contraction.
-The statements of their Lemma 4.2.5 and Theorem 4.2.6 have the same content as our Lemma \ref{lem:atomic-contr} and Corollary \ref{propcontractionids}, but are proved under a different set of assumptions.
-Their work is built on the notion of \emph{universal dilations} in semicartesian categories.
-We specialize this to Markov categories, which allows us to refine the monolithic notion of universal dilations into more modular pieces: \begin{enumerate} \item We recognize the role of the atomicity axiom, which has been introduced in \cite{Fritz2023a}.
-Our theorems are proven under the assumption of conditionals and atomicity, which are weaker than universal dilations \item our counterexample (\ref{example:borelstochnotatomic}) gives a precise reason for the failure of universality in $\borelstoch$. \item the combinatorics of the contraction identities are elegantly phrased using free Markov categories \item Traces have been (purposefully) ignored in \cite{HoughtonLarsen2021}.
-We make the notion of causal trace a central element of our theory, which offers new proofs, and enables connections to the theory of combs and compact closed categories \end{enumerate} We then connect our theory to the different notions of combs compared in \cite{Hefford2022}.
-We generalize their results significantly from the compact-closed case to a large family of Markov categories, which removes the need to assume an embedding as done in \cite{Jacobs2019}.
+The major starting point is \cite{HoughtonLarsen2021}, where the author develops a comprehensive theory of causality and contraction.
+Their key statement is Lemma 4.2.5, which they prove under the assumption of \emph{universal dilations}.
+By focusing on Markov categories, we obtain a new entry point into their developments, as we prove Lemma 4.2.5 in our Lemma \ref{lem:atomic-contr} under a different set of assumptions.
+Using that lemma as a starting point, we rederive a streamlined and self-contained presentation of their constructions which focuses more explicitly on connections with the literature on traced categories.

+We then connect our theory to the different notions of combs compared in \cite{Hefford2022}.
+We generalize those results significantly from the compact-closed case to a large family of Markov categories, which removes the need to assume an embedding into a compact-closed category as done in \cite{Jacobs2019}.
 We briefly return to the relationship between universal dilations and combs in Proposition \ref{prop:univ-dil-optic}.
+Our main contributions are the following. \begin{enumerate} \item We recognize the role of the atomicity axiom, which has been introduced in \cite{Fritz2023a}.
+Our theorems are proven under the assumption of conditionals and atomicity, which are weaker than universal dilations. \item Our counterexample (\ref{example:borelstochnotatomic}) gives a precise reason for the failure of universality in $\borelstoch$. \item The combinatorics of the contraction identities are elegantly phrased using free Markov categories. \end{enumerate}

 \paragraph{Acknowledgements}

 We'd like to thank many people for fruitful discussions, in particular Dylan Braithwaite, Tobias Fritz, Tom{\'a}\v{s} Gonda, Nicholas Gauguin Houghton-Larsen, and Nathaniel Virgo.